Skip to main content

 Further exploration

-The above exercise only helps you to have a quick experience with JuiceFS locally and gives you a basic overview of how JuiceFS works.
-For a more practical example, consider using SQLite to store metadata as demonstrated, but replace the local storage with "object storage."
+The example above offers a quick local experience with JuiceFS and a basic understanding of its operation.
+For a more practical use case, you can use SQLite for metadata storage while replacing local storage with "object storage."

 Object storage

-JuiceFS supports almost all object storage services, see JuiceFS supported storage medias.
+JuiceFS supports almost all object storage services, see JuiceFS supported storage media.

 1. Create a Bucket and get the Endpoint address.